It is no secret that illegal employment is widespread in the private sector. Many cleaning ladies and domestic helpers work…

 Useful daily sickness benefit insurance

 The conclusion of a daily sickness benefit insurance for domestic help is voluntary, but recommended.
 It protects the domestic help against loss of income due to illness.
-If a domestic help earns more than CHF 1,777.50 per month (from 1 January 2021: CHF 1793) or more than CHF 21,330 per year (from 1 January 2021: CHF 21,510), the employer must also register the employee with a pension fund.
+If a domestic help earns more than CHF 1’837.50 per month or more than CHF 22’050 per year (update 1.1.2023), the employer must also register the employee with a pension fund.

 Gross wage, cash wage, net wage?